encode/httpx/docs/contributing.md

 $ nox -s test -- tests/test_multipart.py
 ```

-!!! tip
-    `nox` is configured to [reuse existing virtual environments](https://nox.thea.codes/en/stable/usage.html#re-using-virtualenvs).
-To force tests to run in a clean virtual environment (e.g. because dependencies have changed), use:

-    ```shell
-    $ nox -s test --no-reuse-existing-virtualenvs
-    ```

 ## Documenting

 To work with the documentation, make sure you have `mkdocs` and